 We ask alumni to register with the College prior to their arrival, providing us with the arrival and departure times & dates and whom they are staying with in case they would like to visit campus.
-Alumni are invited to have food in our Mensa and can purchase meal tickets in the reception or with Management on Duty.
+Alumni are invited to have food in our Mensa and can purchase meal tickets from staff at reception or (if at weekends) from the HTs on duty.